anassri/besto/README.md

 ## Responsiveness

-The app is fully responsive, here are how it looks in different viewports:
+The app is fully responsive, here is how it looks in different viewports:

 Desktop: <br>
 ![desktop view](./src//assets/desktop-screenshot.png)